BasedMusa/shape-patterns/README.md

 # shape_patterns

-A flutter widget for making patterns from shapes
+a flutter widget for making patterns from shapes

 ## Usage
 Import the following dependencies